 Furthermore, when studying PPC results and the keywords used to display the customers paid advert, sometimes the keywords the search engines decide to use to display the ad have no bearing to the customers business at all.
 This has brought distrust towards the search engines, hence businesses are looking for the Organic Search route as this is more trusted from the users point of view, and cheaper in the long run for the business.

-Organic Search still remains the most clicked out of all results in the search engines with a massive 70% of users still clicking on Organic Search results.
+Organic Search still remains the most clicked out of all results in the search engines with a massive 70% of users still clicking on Organic Search results, however its best to have a balanced approach when developing an effective lead generation strategy.

-The advantages of Organic Search is that it is long lasting and extremely rewarding, once the work has been done on the website with optimisation, at the same time keeping your social media and content generation going so you are interacting with your customers, and you will reap the rewards from continued business from new customers.
+The advantages of Organic Search is that it is long lasting and extremely rewarding whether that’s for local search or international, once the work has been done on the website with optimisation, at the same time keeping your social media and content generation going so you are interacting with your customers, and you will reap the rewards from continued business from new customers.